3liz/qjazz/README.md

 It enables leverage your algorithms and models designed with QGIS desktop with a full compliant OGC *Processes* api without *any* modifications.

-It use the [Celery](https://docs.celeryq.dev/en/stable/) framework for distributing your jobs to multiples set of services and QGIS versions.
+It uses the [Celery](https://docs.celeryq.dev/en/stable/) framework for distributing your jobs to multiples set of services and QGIS versions.

 It allows for deploying custom QGIS based services by implementing your own QGIS based